futtta/ao_critcss_aas/readme.txt

 If the "ao_ccss_queue" job is there, but has a "next run" date in the past, there is an issue with your site/ hosters WordPress cron and you will have to contact your hoster.
 Some hosters' info on the topic: [WP Engine](https://wpengine.com/support/wp-cron-wordpress-scheduling/), [BlueHost](https://my.bluehost.com/hosting/help/411), [HostGator](https://support.hostgator.com/articles/how-to-replace-wordpress-cron-with-a-real-cron-job) and [SiteGround](https://www.siteground.com/tutorials/wordpress/real-cron-job/).

+= jquery.js is still singled out as render blocking, what can I do? =

+Try enabling the advanced "Defer jQuery and other non-aggregated JS-files?"-option (introduced in AO CCSS 1.12.0).
+This will also wrap inline JS that depends on jQuery in a function for it to be executed late as well.
+Test your site thoroughly after enabling this option and disable it if anything breaks!

 == Changelog ==

+= 1.12.0 =

+* new: advanced option (default off) to defer non-autoptimized JS (linked and inline).
+* improvement: in maintenance job check if 'ao_ccss_queue' is scheduled and schedule if not.

 = 1.11.0 =